klepto/unreflect/readme.md

 **Notable Features**
 * High performance reflection using runtime bytecode generation.
-* Allows unrestricted access to any modules and members of entire classpath (including internal JDK API).
+* Allows unrestricted access to any modules and members of entire classpath, even if they are private (including internal JDK API).
 * Automatically incorporates methods and fields of super classes and interfaces.
-* Binds API to an instance in order to avoid having to pass around instance parameter.
+* Binds API to an instance, no need to store instances you want to use for reflection.
-* Intuitive and easy to use API.
+* Ability to initialiaze classes without calling their constructor.

 ## Installation
 ```gradle
 repositories {